tranche-jibrel/tranche-compound-protocol/README.md

     add USDC tranche "0xb7a4F3E9097C08dA09517b5aB877F7a917224ede","ucta","UCTA","uctb","UCTB","30000000000000","8","6"

 Users can now call buy and redeem functions for tranche A & B tokens

+Note: if ETH tranche is deployed, please deploy ETHGateway contract without a proxy, then set its address in JCompound with setETHGateway function.

 ## Contracts Size (main contracts, no interfaces, no test contracts)